ILCogCompCuratorToHadoop/CuratorHadoopInterface/README.md

 6. Download the [CuratorHadoopInterface package](https://github.com/ILCogCompCuratorToHadoop/CuratorHadoopInterface) files from GitHub, including the Java source code and shell scripts.
 You can also get a pre-compiled package by contacting [Tyler Young][].

 7. Compile and/or configure your CuratorHadoopInterface installation.
 You can compile by simply typing `ant` from the `CuratorHadoopInterface` root directory.
+Any problems you encounter are most likely the result of missing dependencies (easily found on the web, or, if they're unessential, removed from the Ant build).
+If you're having trouble building, make sure all the Hadoop dependencies are in your include path.
+This may include everything in the Hadoop distribution's `lib` directory.

 8. In the `scripts` folder, edit the shell scripting variables in the designated section of each file with your directory paths.